ObjectifGroup/fomovote-api/docs.md

 If you're interested in sending us data from your users, we don't expect you to implement all of these functions.
 In fact, our own app is likely only going to collect Binary Reports.
 If you only want to show line estimates, that's okay too!
 We have one goal and it's to get people out to vote.
 The more people spreading this information, the better.

+Please feel free to report any problems or feedback you have with our API using Github issues linked above.

 ## Opinionated